Dog Licking? 12 Reasons Why Dogs Lick

 1. Grooming.
 You may notice your pup licking their paws after spending time outside to remove dirt and debris.
 Dogs don’t groom themselves as extensively as cats do; however, self-bathing and grooming is still a normal behavior for dogs.

 2. Itchy skin.
 A dog may lick due to allergies, skin parasites like fleas or mites, dry skin, skin infections, or anything else that causes itchiness.
+You may notice this combined with chewing behaviors.

 3. Pain or discomfort.
-For example, a dog with arthritismay lick the skin over their achy hips or another joint that is bothering them.
+For example, a dog with arthritis may lick the skin over their achy hips or another joint that is bothering them.
 A dog with full anal glands may lick their rear end, in addition to scooting their bum on the ground.
 A pup may lick a skin wound.
 And a dog with a urinary tract infection may lick their genitals more than usual.

 4. Exploration.
 Dogs explore the world with their mouths and their amazing sense of smell contributes to this.
 A dog may lick the kitchen floor, furniture, or their pet parent’s hands because they smell food particles that are undetectable to us.